raspberrypilearning/experiment-design/en/step_2.md

 Start by thinking about a research question.
 You could create a list of possible questions and then choose one to focus your experiment on.

 **Tip:** Choose topics that interest you.
-You don't need to be an expert in the topic, but having an interest will help you create an engaging experiment.
+You don't need to be an expert on the topic, but having an interest will help you create an engaging experiment.

 ![Side by side images from the Minecraft world project by team Atlantes.](images/Minecraft.png){:width="400px"}